 In the context of the CBM, a model is in the broadest sense meant as a mathematical representation of the existing knowledge or a hypothesis on a biological system, phenomenon or process.
 This includes mechanisms like interactions between proteins, cells or other entities that lead to a dynamic behaviour over time, as well as more descriptive concepts like dose response curves and similar input-output relationships.

 Models cannot replace experiments.
 However, the synergistic use of both can foster the understanding of the complex processes in biology.
 Modelling allows to describe and interpret complex systems where our intuition fails, or is not accurate enough.
 Our normal way of thinking is mostly sequential and linear, meaning that we think from cause to effect.
-But in complex systems effects can also feed back to their own causes and that often causes unintuitive behaviour.
+But in complex systems effects can also feed back to their own causes and that often results in unintuitive behaviour.
 Since for most questions already a model of some sort exists, for example in form of a cartoon that shows the components and somehow indicates their interaction, sometimes it may only be a small step to translate such a model into a mathematical description.